dotnet/orleans-docs/src/docs/grains/grain_persistence/index.md

 ## Goals

 1. Multiple named persistent data objects per grain.
-2. Multiple configured storage providers each of which can have different configuration and be backed by a different storage system.
+2. Multiple configured storage providers, each of which can have different configuration and be backed by a different storage system.
 3. Storage providers can be developed and published by the community.
 4. Storage providers have complete control over how they store grain state data in persistent backing store.
-Corollary: Orleans is not providing a comprehensive ORM storage solution, but allows custom storage providers to support specific ORM requirements as and when required.
+Corollary: Orleans is not providing a comprehensive ORM storage solution, but instead allows custom storage providers to support specific ORM requirements as and when required.

 ## Packages

 Orleans grain storage providers can be found on [NuGet](https://www.nuget.org/packages?q=Orleans+Persistence).
 Officially maintained packages include:

-* [Microsoft.Orleans.Persistence.AdoNet](https://www.nuget.org/packages/Microsoft.Orleans.Persistence.AdoNet) for SQL databases and other storage systems supported by ADO.NET.
+* [Microsoft.Orleans.Persistence.AdoNet](https://www.nuget.org/packages/Microsoft.Orleans.Persistence.AdoNet) is for SQL databases and other storage systems supported by ADO.NET.
 For more information, see [ADO.NET Grain Persistence](relational_storage.md).
-* [Microsoft.Orleans.Persistence.AzureStorage](https://www.nuget.org/packages/Microsoft.Orleans.Persistence.AzureStorage) for Azure Storage including Azure Blob Storage, Azure Table Storage, and Azure CosmosDB via the Azure Table Storage API.
+* [Microsoft.Orleans.Persistence.AzureStorage](https://www.nuget.org/packages/Microsoft.Orleans.Persistence.AzureStorage) is for Azure Storage, including Azure Blob Storage, Azure Table Storage, and Azure CosmosDB, via the Azure Table Storage API.
 For more information, see [Azure Storage Grain Persistence](azure_storage.md).
-* [Microsoft.Orleans.Persistence.DynamoDB](https://www.nuget.org/packages/Microsoft.Orleans.Persistence.DynamoDB) for Amazon DynamoDB.
+* [Microsoft.Orleans.Persistence.DynamoDB](https://www.nuget.org/packages/Microsoft.Orleans.Persistence.DynamoDB) is for Amazon DynamoDB.
 For more information, see [Amazon DynamoDB Grain Persistence](dynamodb_storage.md).

 ## API